LanceRoyston/Intro-to-Machine-Learning-BSAN-6070-02/CA02 Spam Detector Using Naive Bayes/README.md

 Findings:
 After testing our Naive Bayes algorithm we were able to acheive an accuracy of ~96.5% in successfully classifying an email as spam.
 We then did further testing by slicing our feature matrix in order to test the model on different word counts.
-Results proved to be similar with 3000 and 1000 most common words.
+Results proved to be similar with 3000 and 1000 most common words with 2000 having the highest accuracy.
 We then also added a cofusion matrix and classification report so you can see precision and recall.

 Requirements: